ethereumjs/ethereumjs-monorepo/README.md

 Tests in the `tests` directory are partly outdated and testing is primarily done by running the `BlockchainTests` from within the [ethereumjs-vm](https://github.com/ethereumjs/ethereumjs-vm) repository.

+To avoid bloating this repository with [ethereum/test](https://github.com/ethereum/tests) JSON files, we usually copy specific JSON files and wrap them with some metadata (source, date, commit hash).
+There's a helper to aid on that process and can be found at [wrap-ethereum-test.sh](https://github.com/ethereumjs/ethereumjs-block/blob/master/scripts/wrap-ethereum-test.sh).

 # EthereumJS

 See our organizational [documentation](https://ethereumjs.readthedocs.io) for an introduction to `EthereumJS` as well as information on current standards and best practices.